 Economist Rob Dietz of the National Association of Homebuilders shared the results of a recent national poll regarding home-buying preferences with a focus on the millennial generation.

 Greenwood City Manager Charlie Barrineau reported on the successful investments his city has made in its Uptown.

 Ed McMahon, fellow at the Urban Land Institute, discussed the “economics of uniqueness” and how successful communities distinguish themselves from others through deliberate planning and policy.
-You can watch McMahon’s complete presentation here, look at his PowerPoint here, and see video highlights here.
-Other speakers were Jennifer Tinsley of the Lower Savannah Council of Governments and Mayor Frank Crenshaw of Pendleton; their presentations can be accessed here.
+Other speakers were Jennifer Tinsley of the Lower Savannah Council of Governments and Mayor Frank Crenshaw of Pendleton.

 Jessica Sargent, Director of Conservation Economics from the Trust for Public Land, presented on The Economic Benefits of Open Space.
 Other speakers were Jason Armstrong of Patrick Square traditional neighborhood development in Clemson and Chris Jennings of the Spartanburg Convention and Visitors Bureau.